-&lt;sup>1 Following the actuarial valuation in 2019, the Fund gave some employers the option of paying their 3-year future service rate and deficit contributions up front.
-A number of employers opted to do this and as a result the normal and deficit recovery contribution from the County Council and scheduled bodies for the year ended 31 March 2021 include £178.4m received in advance.
+1 Following the actuarial valuation in 2019, the Fund gave some employers the option of paying their 3-year future service rate and deficit contributions up front.
+Several employers opted to do this and as a result the normal and deficit recovery contributions from the County Council and scheduled bodies for the year ended 31 March 2021 include £178.4m received in advance. £87.3m of the contributions received in 2020/21 was related to contributions for the period 2021/22.